 The ideal hunting property will be located near other hunting properties, or farm land for sale, for that matter.
 Consider this rule of thumb on deer: If you want to buy Ohio land, specifically to hunt deer, ask your future neighbors if they have deer on their property.
 Also, research the area to find out if the wildlife you seek is known to frequent that area.
 And, while you’re at it, you may want to look at how large the wildlife tends to be.
 That is a good indicator of the size of the wildlife you might expect to see on your land.

 Ingredient #5: Convenient Hiding Places

 It is important to purchase land where you’ll have places you can conveniently hide from deer.
-Being able to remain unseen will make it easier to catch as many deer as you’re seeking.
-One of the best ways to do this is to buy land that has hills.
+Being able to remain unseen will make catching as many deer as you’re seeking easier.
+One of the best ways to do this is to buy land with hills.
 The element of surprise is your biggest asset when hunting; so the more hills a property has, the easier hunting deer on it will be.

 Ingredient #6: Sufficient Access Points

-Being able to see deer without them seeing you is important; however, it is also important that you purchase land that has enough access points.
-Deer, for instance, are smart enough to know where the danger lies; if you continually hunt them from the same exact direction, other deer will learn to avoid the danger.
+Being able to see deer without them seeing you is important; however, you must also purchase land with enough access points.
+Deer, for instance, are smart enough to know where the danger lies; if you continually hunt them from the same direction, other deer will learn to avoid the danger.
 As such, try avoiding a pattern for an attack.
-Develop two or three access points, which will increase the likelihood for a successful pursuit of your game.
+Develop two or three access points, increasing the likelihood of a successful pursuit of your game.

 Ready to claim space and pursue your favorite game?
 The Robert Weiler Company has helped many sportsmen find hunting land for sale in Ohio.
 Contact one of our land broker specialists today at 614-221-4286.